The year in travel: Simon Calder looks back at the highs (and mostly lows) of 2022

 Good riddance to a terrible 12 months, says travel correspondent Simon Calder

+What a year it’s been in the world of travel.
 Year three of the Covid era began dismally, with tough testing and quarantine rules for arrivals to the UK – imposed hurriedly late in 2021 as a hopeless attempt to stem the spread of the Omicron variant.

 To demonstrate that other governments could make ludicrous decisions too, 2022 began with France continuing its near-total ban on British visitors.
-It successfully wiped out New Year ski trips, in the same way that Australia and New Zealand banned family visits from British travellers.
+It successfully wiped out new year ski trips, in the same way that Australia and New Zealand banned family visits from British travellers.

 By March, the UK finally got rid of futile rules aimed at international arrivals – though the Brexit ban on European visitors with ID cards succeeded in suppressing inbound tourism for the remainder of the year.